-Edit Music with Intro/ Outro
+Edit Music with Intro/Outro

-Most people don't want to edit music on their own.
-But, if you have basic editing skills, you can use Audacity or Garageband and create an mp3 for each.
+Most people don't want to do this on their own.
+If you have some basic editing skills, you can use Audacity or Garageband and create an mp3 for each.
 Both have free software for editing.